Gas & Electricity

 Top Tip: If possible you should have your most recent energy bill on hand with you and/or a meter reading, however, this is not a necessity.

-It’s important to note that if your supplier has signed up to the Energy Engage Code, they can not disconnect you from your gas or electricity supply once you are actively engaging with them to find a solution to your payment issues.
+It’s important to note that if your supplier has signed up to the Electricity Association of Ireland's Energy Engage Code, they CANNOT disconnect you from your gas or electricity supply once you are actively engaging with them directly or through a third-party representative to find a solution to your payment issues.

 Energy suppliers' contact information

-Gas and electricity bills have increased by an extra 2,000 on average during 2022.
+The price of gas and electricity bills are double normal levels.
 Although this increase is putting understandably a massive strain on many Irish households, it’s important to remember there is help out there.

 Engaging with your supplier will ensure you will not be disconnected and it will help you establish a payment plan which takes into account your financial situation.